 Judgment-proof is the commonly used term but a more accurate term would be “execution-proof”!
 Although creditors and debt collectors win lawsuits, they still have to collect from you, but if you are penniless then you are at least temporarily insulated not from judgment but from execution of the judgment (the collection of the debt) You may be considered “Judgment Proof” ...Read More »

+A lot of people ask how divorce affects your debt.
 Whether you are responsible for your ex-husband’s or ex-wife’s debts depends on the circumstances surrounding the issue, your state law and perhaps most importantly, who signed the credit contract.
-For instance, if your name is still on the credit contract you are still responsible for the debt regardless of what the divorce decree states.
-It’s important to understand that a ...Read More »
+For instance, if your name is still on the credit contract you are still responsible for the debt regardless of what ...Read More »

 Hi, I have old debts which under GA SoL are expired.
 One of the debts is a credit card resold debt/ transferred the debt and one began filing for a judgment however did not finalize the process to my knowledge.
 In the first instance did the SoL reset when sold?
 Or was the SoL remaining from last payment or promise ...Read More »